kunal-511/twitter/README.md

-Sure, here's a README for your project:

 ---

-# Project Name
+# Twitter Clone

-This project is a full-stack application with a backend built with Node.js and a frontend built with React.
+This project is a full-stack clone  application with a backend built with Node.js and a frontend built with React.
 The project is structured into two main folders: `backend` and `frontend`.

 ## Table of Contents